dileep-gadiraju/elastic-search-training/Routing.md

 Reindexing API examples below.
 Refer `https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html` for more details.
 Creating `nyc-restaurants-reindexed` index with custom routing and invoking `_reindex` API from source index `nyc-restaurants`.
-Below queries also cover copying selective documents with ZIPCODE `match` query in source.
+Below queries also indexes selective documents with ZIPCODE `match` query in source.
+Also `max_docs` will limit number of documents from source to target index.

 ```